guerrerocarlos/mongodb/README.md

 Base docker image to run a MongoDB database server

-Instructions on how to use with docker-compose can be found here: https://hub.docker.com/r/guerrerocarlos/secured-mongodb/
+Instructions on how to use with docker-compose: https://hub.docker.com/r/guerrerocarlos/secured-mongodb/

 MongoDB version